All Episodes

 He didn't, and so we fired.

-Uh gives some credence to Al Jazeera's report that this was the plan.
+It gives some credence to Al Jazeera's report that this was the plan.

-Although I I really on all this, you don't know how much of in fact we hope we're not told the truth about some or all of the actual operational details.
+The actual fighting apparently was all SEAL Team 6, although I really, on all this, you don't know how much of, in fact, we hope we're not told the truth about some or all of the actual operational details, because it is giving up information we really don't need to be giving up.

-And they did two practice runs on this thing, and Sunday one of the helicopters had an issue, and they had a soft landing.
+They had a replica built of the compound, and they did two practice runs on this thing, and Sunday one of the helicopters had an issue, and they had a soft landing.

 Everybody in it survived, but they had to blow it up to keep it from being captured.

-They blew up the helicopter.
+So they blew up the helicopter.

-Also, according to Tamper, the Navy SEALs are worried that the Pakistan Air Force would spot the helicopters, and they were worried that they might do something to the CIA contractor they're currently holding in a Pakistan prison.
+Also, according to Tapper, the Navy SEALs are worried that the Pakistan Air Force would spot the helicopters, and they were worried that they might do something to the CIA contractor they're currently holding in a Pakistan prison.

 Yet these people are our allies.